 What is coaching?

-For me, coaching is both art and craft, science and magic.
+For me, coaching is both art and craft, science and a little bit of magic.

 I see my job as a coach in…

 - creating and providing a safe, clearly defined space for self exploration,

 - acting as a mirror for my clients’ experiences, which leads to clarity and new insights all by itself,